trueos/trueos-docs/trueos-handbook/install.rst

 Once the installation is complete, reboot the system and remove the installation media.
-The post-installation screens run as described in the :ref:`Post Installation Configuration` section to help you configure the new installation.
+The post-installation screens run as described in the :ref:`Post-Install <PostInstall>` section to help configure the new installation.

 .. warning:: During the :ref:`Create a User` process, recreate the primary user account using the same user name and user id (UID) from